plasma-umass/DataDebug/README.md

 Prerequisites
 --------------

 You will need Microsoft Excel 2010 or 2013 and Windows 7 or newer.
+We only recently added support for Excel 2013, thus there may be new bugs introduced by that version.
+Please help us find them by reporting issues as you find them.

 Installing CheckCell
 --------------------
-Download the CheckCell installer (sorry... coming soon!) in the "Releases" section of the CheckCell GitHub page.
-Double-click on the installer to install.
-The installer should install all prerequisites for you.
+Download the [CheckCell installer](https://github.com/plasma-umass/DataDebug/releases/download/v1.0.0/CheckCellInstaller.exe).
+Double-click on the file `CheckCellInstaller.exe` to install.
+The installer should install all prerequisites for you (namely Microsoft .NET 4.0 and Visual Studio Tools for Office 2010).

 You will find CheckCell installed in Excel, under the "Add-Ins" tab in the ribbon.